koutyan/Symbol-Node-Builder/README.md

 - その他、ご意見やご要望なども上記Issue pageにて受け付けております。

 --

+- If an error occurs in the SSH connection when executing step 4, each (or both) of the following possibilities are possible.
+  - Password authentication is disabled: For security reasons, if you have disabled password authentication, please enable it only when using the tool.

+    ```(text)
+    $ sudo vi /etc/ssh/sshd_config

+    PasswordAuthentication: yes

+    $ sudo systemctl restart sshd
+    ```

+  - Port 22 is closed: If Port 22 is closed for security reasons, leave a space after the IP address (or hostname) of the server in the inventory file and write `ansible_port=<port used for SSH>` as shown in the following example.

+    ```(text)
+    localhost ansible_port=55555
+    ```

 - If you want to omit the password input at runtime in step 4, exchange keys with the target node.
 Then, set the values of `ask_pass` and `become_ask_pass` in **ansible.cfg** to false.